 This, as the term suggests, brings a human translator into the overall workflow.
 By combining machine and human, the synergist result is more optimized, faster, and accurate translations.

 3. Machine Translation means no more human translators on the job.

 Following the previous misconception, this one is naturally debunked.
 While Machine Translation as a standalone method and algorithm has its advantages in terms of efficiency and accuracy, there is still no replacing the human translation touch.
 Because at the core of it, localization is a human-centric process that aims to help improve communication — communication of your global business brand, and communication between your representatives and your customers.

 Localization is an investment made by companies and their global growth teams to be able to connect and communicate with humans on the other side of the world who are speaking different language, and this naturally means the need to be cognizant of cultural nuances in speech and overall language.
 As a result, translators are an essential element that help to humanize the translated content.
-And with more authentic content at scale, businesses will be able to make more one major challenge
+And with more authentic content at scale, businesses will be able to make more authentic connections at scale.

 This post is one of many in our latest #MachineTranslation series, exploring the pros, cons, and possibilities that MT brings.
 To learn more, check out the rest of the series and stay tuned for more Machine Translation insights:

 - Recent MT Trends, Research, and Features Taking Companies Global

 - How Machine Translation is Increasing Accuracy for Asian Markets & Beyond